Bible History

 The Bottom Line

 If the New Testament were fiction, outside scrutiny should expose it.
-Instead, the more it is -referenced with independent sources, the more its historical claims hold up.
+Instead, the more it is cross-referenced with independent sources, the more its historical claims hold up.

 Josephus is a profoundly significant example.
 A Jewish historian, employed by the Roman Empire, with no incentive to validate Christian claims — and his writings align with the Gospels on person after person, event after event.